FeMa42/understanding-ml/_sources/README.md

 - **Huggingface:** The [Huggingface](https://huggingface.co/) website is a great resource for machine learning in general.
 They provide many pretrained models and tutorials on how to use them.
 Especially if you are interested in state-of-the-art models which are expensive to train like transformer or diffusion models.
 They also provide a great [course](https://huggingface.co/course/chapter1) on natural language processing.
 Their interface is very easy to use and with a few lines of code you can read and generate text or images.

-- **Visualization:** If you are using python I can recommend the [Scientific Visualization Book](https://github.com/rougier/scientific-visualization-book) and the [Matplotlib Cheatsheet](https://github.com/matplotlib/cheatsheets).
+- **Visualization:** If you are using Python I can recommend the [Scientific Visualization Book](https://github.com/rougier/scientific-visualization-book) and the [Matplotlib Cheatsheet](https://github.com/matplotlib/cheatsheets).
 If you are interested in the visualization of machine learning models, I can recommend the [Distill](https://distill.pub/) website.
 They have great articles on machine learning and visualization of these models and concepts.

 ## Understanding Diffusion and Score-Based Generative Models